taylorevanson/syntax-ideas/js/value_equals_value.md

-I sometimes do some `str = str.replace(needle, '')` too often - setting a variable by using `str = str` or `count = count`.
+I sometimes do some `str = str.replace('test', '')` too often - setting a variable by using `str = str` or `count = count`.
 It could be cool to do some "by reference" stuff and some eliminating of this dumb thing IMO, similar to PHP but in JS maybe?
 ```javascript

 let str = 'test'